Skip to content

 194. A Salute to Horse Soldier Bourbon

-Retired Green Beret & Horse Soldier Bourbon co-founder Scott Neil joins Jim & Mike to tell the story behind two expressions — the 87-proof Straight and the award-winning Barrel Strength.
+Retired Green Beret Scott Neil of Horse Soldier Bourbon joins Jim & Mike to pour the 87-proof Straight and the award-winning Barrel Strength — and tells the story behind both.

 The Bourbon Road Media Player